Global Solidarity Accounting

 Video recording of the associated event on Global Systems Accounting at the Stockholm+50 International Meeting on 3 June 2022

-After an initial IEF blog by Arthur Dahl on 7 November 2021 (https://iefworld.org/node/1200), and his 8 December webinar, this new approach to Global Solidarity Accounting is being developed in a partnership and collective effort of the International Environment Forum (IEF) and ebbf – Ethical Business Building the Future https://www.ebbf.org.
-Working groups for all the accounting dimensions with multiple contributors are being managed by ebbf over various platforms, summarised at https://www.ebbf.org/global-systems-accounting, and including an ebbf Mighty Network open to collaborators.
+After an initial IEF blog by Arthur Dahl on 7 November 2021, and his 8 December webinar, this new approach to Global Solidarity Accounting (GSA) has been developed in a partnership and collective effort of the International Environment Forum (IEF) and ebbf – Ethical Business Building the Future https://www.ebbf.org.
+Working groups for all the accounting dimensions with multiple contributors were managed by ebbf over various platforms, summarised at https://www.ebbf.org/global-systems-accounting, and including an ebbf Mighty Network open to collaborators.
 The initial results were presented at the ebbf Annual Conference in Lisbon on 12-15 May 2022, and in an associated event at the Stockholm+50 International Meeting on 3 June 2022.
-A virtual meeting of all the collaborators to relate the accounting process and the new Bahá'í International Community statement One Planet, One Habitation, and to discuss ways forward was held on 20 July 2022, reported at https://www.youtube.com/watch?v=kBTCbINvwrc.
-A further general meeting was held on 23 August 2022, another is planned for 26 January 2023, and a number of local projects were launched to apply this approach at the community level.
+A virtual meeting of all the collaborators to relate the accounting process and the new Bahá'í International Community statement One Planet, One Habitation, and to discuss ways forward was held on 20 July 2022, with a video record available.
+A further general meeting was held on 23 August 2022, and another on 26 January 2023, and a number of local projects were launched to apply this approach at the community level.
 There is an update on the GSA journey in a report dated 1 May 2023, and a paper summarising lessons learned on 24 July 2023.
 There is an application for business from the ebbf-Ethical Business Building the Future annual conference in May 2023.

-We are also encouraging communities to explore this concept at their own level through Community Conversations for Global Solidarity.
+We also encourage communities to explore this concept at their own level through Community Conversations for Global Solidarity.
 Questionnaires and other tools are being developed.
 Some initial materials are below.